All Episodes

 Yeah, I know they got dope over here, blah, blah, blah.

-He was uh he was a rip crew guy.
+He was a rip crew guy.

-So bruh, like this is why it's so important.
+So, bruh, like this is why it's so important.

 Next thing you know, boom, police are kicking in her door searching for shit because of who she was associated with.

-Brianna Taylor, they shadow banned the fuck out of that video.
+If y'all want to watch it, Brianna Taylor, they shadow banned the fuck out of that video.

 It's really hard for you to find, but it's on my channel.

-Um I think the age restricted it too, bro.
+And I think the age restricted it too, bro.

-I remember believing that BLM um story too.
+I remember believing that BLM story, too.

 Yeah.